Sign3labs/web-sdk-lite-integration-guide/README.md

 # Sign3 Web SDK Integration Guide

-The Sign3 WEB SDK is a JavaScript-based fraud prevention toolkit designed to assess browser security, detecting potential risks such as Proxy, VPN connections, USER AGENT spoofing, TOR connections, and more.
-Providing insights into the browser's safety, it enhances security measures against fraudulent activities and ensures robust protection.
+The Sign3 Web SDK is a JavaScript-based fraud prevention toolkit designed to assess browser security, detecting potential risks such as proxy usage, VPN connections, user agent spoofing, TOR connections, and more.
+By providing insights into the browser's security, it enhances protection against fraudulent activities and ensures robust security measures.

+**Note:** The SDK only collects signals from the browser environment.
+It does not store or process them internally.
+The integrating party is responsible for encrypting and sending the collected signals to the backend for risk analysis.

 ---

-## Adding Sign3 WEB SDK to Your Project
+## Adding Sign3 Web SDK to Your Project

-1. Download the JavaScript Agent from the CDN link and include it in your codebase with file name `sign3-web-sdk.js` (provided seperately).
+1. Download the JavaScript agent from the CDN link and include it in your codebase as `sign3-web-sdk.js` (provided separately).
 2. Call `sign3.initialize(config)` to initialize the JavaScript client for signal collection.
-3. `sign3.initialize(config)` returns a promise that resolves to an object containing the `get` method.
+3. `sign3.initialize(config)` returns an object that includes the `get` method.
+4. Wrap initialization in a try-catch block to handle errors in case of an invalid configuration.
-4. After initializing, you can get browser intelligence upon specific actions (e.g., clicking on Login, Payment, and Registration buttons before calling the API).
+5. After initialization, retrieve browser fingerprinting signals before triggering specific actions (e.g., Login, Payment, or Registration) using the `get` method.
-5. Call `result.get().then(response)`, which returns a promise resolving to a response object containing browser information or rejecting with an error if something went wrong.
-6. The response object contains fields like fingerprint, request ID, browser intelligence data, or IP intelligence data.
+6. Call `result.get(successCallback, errorCallback)`, passing two callbacks: one for success and one for error handling.
+7. On success, the callback receives an object containing security signals that must be sent to the backend in encrypted form.
+Encryption must be implemented by the integrating party—an example is provided later in the document.
-7. Get in touch with the sign3 team to download the [latest version](https://github.com/Sign3labs/web-sdk-lite-integration-guide/tree/main?tab=readme-ov-file#change-log) to integrate
+8. Contact the Sign3 team to download the [latest version](https://github.com/Sign3labs/web-sdk-lite-integration-guide/tree/main?tab=readme-ov-file#change-log) for integration.

 ---

 ## Bundling Into Your Code